Raknoche/Raknoche.github.io/_posts/2016-07-23-PoGo-Series-Tweepy.md

 ```

-You may have noticed that we added two arguements to the API wrapper this time around.
-The Search API is returns a maximum of 100 tweets per query.
+You may have noticed that we added two arguments to the API wrapper this time around.
+The Search API returns a maximum of 100 tweets per query.
 We have 450 queries available to us every 15 minutes using application authentication, so we can collect 45,000 tweets every 15 minutes.
-If we exceed this rate, the `wait_on_rate_limit` arguement tells tweepy to pause until we are no longer rate limited.
-If `wait_on_rate_limit` is set to the default value of `False`, Tweepy would just return an error and stop search once we reached out rate limit.
-The `wait_on_rate_limit_notify` arguement tells Tweepy to display a notification when we've reached the rate limit and that it is waiting for the 15 minute rate limit window to refresh.
-These arguements were also available when we were using user-authentication with the Geo Search API, but we did not need to use them since we were only sending one query.
+If we exceed this rate, the `wait_on_rate_limit` argument tells tweepy to pause until we are no longer rate limited.
+If `wait_on_rate_limit` is set to the default value of `False`, Tweepy would just return an error and stop searching once we reached our rate limit.
+If we do end up being rate limited, the `wait_on_rate_limit_notify` argument tells Tweepy to display a notification that lets us know it is waiting for the 15 minute rate limit window to refresh.
+These arguments were also available when we were using user-authentication with the Geo Search API, but we did not need to use them since we were only sending one query.
 As a side note, if you ever want to check the status of your rate limits you can use Tweepy's `rate_limit_status` method, as shown below:

 ```python